MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-widgets.md

 The Analytics widgets are described below.

 > [!NOTE]
-> **Feature availability:** All Analytics widgets are available only for VSTS at this time.
+> **Feature availability:** All Analytics widgets are available only for Azure DevOps Services at this time.
 You need to first install the [Analytics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
 You can then [add the widget(s) to your dashboard](../add-widget-to-dashboard.md).
 You must be an account owner or a member of the [Project Collection Administrator group](../../organizations/security/set-project-collection-level-permissions.md) to add extensions.

 ## Burndown